peterdwdawe/fortis-prompt/README.md

 # Fortis Multiplayer Prompt

 ## To-Do List
-- Readme Roadmap
+- Readme/Roadmap
   - [ ] Complete

-- Code Quality
+**Code Quality**
 - [X] Clean up unused functions
-  - [ ] Search TODO's for anything I forgot to return to
+- [X] Search TODO's for anything I forgot to return to
-  - [ ] Merge common client/server functions
+- [X] Merge common client/server functions
-  - [ ] Abstract into interfaces as much as possible, reduce references to concrete classes
+- [X] Abstract into interfaces as much as possible, reduce references to concrete classes
-    - References that should probably be fixed:
-      - Client/Server GameManagers
-      - Client/Server NetworkManagers
-      - Client/Server MessageHandlers
-  - [ ] Refactor to use composition as much as possible vs inheritence
+- [X] Refactor to use composition as much as possible vs inheritence
-    - Classes that should probably be fixed:
-      - ServerPlayer
-      - ServerProjectile
-      - LocalInputListener
-  - [ ] Review folder structure (including config save locations) and mirror it in namespaces
+- [X] Review folder structure (including config save locations) and mirror it in namespaces
-  - [ ] Sort functions, properties, events, etc. consistently across classes to improve readability
+- [ ] Sort functions, properties, events, etc. consistently across project to improve readability
 - [ ] Add/Improve Comments

-- Features
+**Features**
 - [ ] Expand on unit tests
 - [ ] Player collision, if time permits
 - [ ] Bots, if time permits
 - [ ] Improve configs
   - [ ] If I have time, an editor window in Unity would be great
   - [ ] Maybe store configs on server side only, and send them over to client when connecting to ensure sync?

 ## Next Steps